 Animal studies show that mesenchymal stem cell can migrate into the brain and survive.5,6,7

-Because we utilize allogeneic cord tissue-derived mesenchymal stem cells, we are able to offer treatment to any qualified patient, not just those who saved their own cord blood at birth.
+Because we utilize allogeneic cord tissue-derived mesenchymal stem cells, we are able to offer clinical protocols to any qualified patient, not just those who saved their own cord blood at birth.
 We will discuss several additional advantages of allogeneic cord-derived stem cells below.

 There is evidence to support that bone marrow-derived mononuclear cells are safe and improve the quality of life in children with neurological disorders including cerebral palsy.8

-Which kinds of stem cells are utilized for CP treatment and how are they collected?
+Which kinds of stem cells are utilized for the CP clinical protocol and how are they collected?

-The Stem Cell Institute leverages adult stem cells from human umbilical cord tissue to treat cerebral palsy.
+The Stem Cell Institute leverages adult stem cells from human umbilical cord tissue for its cerebral palsy clinical investigation.
 These stem cells are harvested from donated umbilical cords.
-In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use in patients.
+In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use in subjects.

-In some cases, stem cells harvested from the patient’s own bone marrow are used in addition to umbilical cord tissue-derived cells.
+In some cases, stem cells harvested from the subjects’s own bone marrow are used in addition to umbilical cord tissue-derived cells.

 Because HUCT stem cells are less mature than other cells, the body’s immune system is unable to recognize them as foreign and therefore they are not rejected.
-We’ve treated hundreds of patients with umbilical cord stem cells and there has never been a single instance rejection (graft vs. host disease).
+We’ve performed thousands of procedures using umbilical cord stem cells and there has never been a single instance rejection.
 HUCT stem cells also proliferate/differentiate more efficiently than “older” cells, such as those found in the bone marrow and therefore, they are considered to be more “potent”.

-What are the advantages of treating with allogeneic umbilical cord tissue-derived stem cells?
+What are the advantages of allogeneic umbilical cord tissue-derived stem cells?

 - Because HLA matching is not necessary, anyone can be treated.